PatrickF1/fzf.fish/README.md

 | Search shell variables | `fzf_shell_vars_opts` |
 | Search processes       | `fzf_processes_opts`  |

 They are always appended last to fzf's argument list.
 Because fzf uses the option appearing last when options conflict, your custom options can override hardcoded options.
-Custom fzf options unlocks a variety of possibilities in customizing and augmenting each feature such as:
+Custom fzf options unlocks a variety of possibilities in customizing and augmenting each command such as:

 - add [key bindings](https://www.mankier.com/1/fzf#Key/Event_Bindings) within fzf to operate on the selected line:
   - [open file in Vim](https://github.com/junegunn/fzf/issues/1360)